Mortgage Q&A: “How does a mortgage broker get paid?”

 If you’re unsure about which route to go, check out my article on mortgage brokers vs. banks.

-Update: As of April 1, 2011, yield spread premiums are banned.
-Now mortgage brokers can only get paid by either the borrower or the lender, not both.
+As of April 1, 2011, the yield spread premiums described above were effectively banned.
+Today, mortgage brokers can only get paid by either the borrower or the lender, not both.